alexfiodorov02/alexf.pro/posts/don't-hijack-my-directions.md

 Exploring is how the user will put together their own mental map on how to use the app, and with time, they will master it.

 This kind of friction violates core principles of humane interface design.
 Jef Raskin, creator of the original Macintosh project, laid out these principles in *The Humane Interface*.
 He argued that software should never distract from the user’s task, and that gestures should be predictable, modeless, and habituating.

-Here's a distilled summary of Raskin's principles:

-1. Habituating: Interfaces should become automatic with use.

-    1a.
-Modeless: Gestures should behave consistently, regardless of system state.

-    1b.
-Monotonous: There should be one clear way to perform each task.
-2. Reliable: The system should never lose your work or mislead you.
-3. Efficient: Interfaces should minimize time and cognitive load.
-4. Tested: Real-world testing is essential—users reveal flaws theory can’t predict.
-5. Pleasant: Visuals and tone matter, but only after the fundamentals are solid.

-"An interface should be effective, habituating, reliable, efficient, and tested.
-To the extend that doing so does not conflict with these essentials, an interface should also be attractive."
+To the extent that doing so does not conflict with these essentials, an interface should also be attractive.

 When each control does one clear job without hidden consequences, users feel confident and in charge.
 That’s the kind of design that respects users.
 Apple Maps needs to respect the separation between how we view the map and how we move through it.
 When curiosity is punished, mastery becomes harder, and the app becomes less humane.